openhab/openhab-docs/installation/qnap.md

 :::tip USB dongles

 USB dongles may work (or not).
-If not you may install [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from the MyQNAP repo)
+If not you may try [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from the MyQNAP repo)

 ### Mosquitto